 Thank you for your interest in the Museum of the Rockies collections of material culture and natural history.
-Our collections total nearly 370,000 objects covering 25 disciplines.
-These collections are used in a number of ways:
+Our collections total nearly 700,000 artifacts and specimens.
+These collections are used in a number of ways.

 Natural history specimens, including geological, astronomical, and paleontological materials, are primarily used in scientific research.
 Through our loan and visiting researcher programs, these specimens are shared around the world, and we have access to specimens from other museums.
 This research is highlighted in our galleries and in exhibits developed for other museums.

-Historic and archaeological artifacts make up the great majority of our collections.
-Covering a broad range of disciplines and representing the great variety of human activity in our region over the past 1500 years and into the 21st century, this material is intended for long-term preservation.
-It is used primarily for exhibit and for teaching museum methods to MSU students and interns, as well as by outside researchers.
-Our small fine art collection is supportive to the historical and archaeological collections.
+Historic and archaeological artifacts cover a broad range of disciplines.
+These artifacts represent the great variety of human activity in our region over the past 11,000 years and into the 21st century.
+This material is intended for long-term preservation and is used primarily for exhibit, educational purposes, and research.
+Our small fine art collection is supportive of the historical and archaeological collections.

 Teaching and Living History collections are actively used by interpreters and visitors.
 Teaching collections support educational activities associated with our exhibits and other programs.
-Living History collections are those things used by interpreters at the Tinsley Historic House and farm—the Tinsley House itself is our largest artifact!
+Living History collections are those things used by interpreters at the Tinsley Historic House and farm.
 The Living History program interprets life in rural Montana between 1890 and 1910.

 Research or Study Appointments